techguy16/LinStore/README.md

 ### Launching LinStore
 To launch LinStore:
 - **In GNOME**: Find LinStore in your dash
-- **Other desktop environments**: Find the LinStore in the "System" category of your launcher
+- **Other desktop environments**: Find LinStore in the "System" or "System Tools" category of your launcher

 To launch LinStore via the command line, run the following command:
 ```bash